mehulagg/gitlab/doc/user/packages/npm_registry/index.md

 - Your token is not expired and has appropriate permissions.
 - [Your token does not begin with `-`](https://gitlab.com/gitlab-org/gitlab/-/issues/235473).
-- A package with the same name doesn't already exist within the given scope.
+- A package with the same name or version doesn't already exist within the given scope.
 - The scoped packages URL includes a trailing slash:
   - Correct: `//gitlab.example.com/api/v4/packages/npm/`
   - Incorrect: `//gitlab.example.com/api/v4/packages/npm`